CBS not liable to shareholders for big writedown

-May 10 (Reuters) - CBS Corp and its chief executive, Leslie Moonves, are not liable to shareholders for failing to more quickly disclose that the company would take a writedown of $14 billion at the height of the 2008 financial crisis, a federal appeals court ruled on Thursday.
+(Reuters) - CBS Corp (CBS.N) and its chief executive, Leslie Moonves, are not liable to shareholders for failing to more quickly disclose that the company would take a writedown of $14 billion at the height of the 2008 financial crisis, a federal appeals court ruled on Thursday.

 The 2nd U.S. Circuit Court of Appeals in New York said shareholders led by the City of Omaha and two Nebraska pension funds did not properly show that CBS committed securities fraud by ignoring accounting standards for valuing goodwill.